NYUEngelberg/knowing-machines-website-v2/content/knowing_legal_machines/clearview_ai.md

 coverImgAlt: "A dithered abstract image of a mesh."
 preposition: "by"
 authors: "Talya Whyte & Jake Karr"
-excerpt: "Clearview AI is a lucrative facial recognition company that has spent the past few years in legal hot water"
+excerpt: "Clearview AI is a lucrative facial recognition company that has spent the past few years in legal hot water.
+But as lawsuits against Clearview continue to mount, the company has invoked a dangerous legal argument that, if successful, could provide a playbook for numerous AI companies to evade accountability."
 ---

 [Full Article  ↗](https://techpolicy.press/clearview-ai-is-deploying-a-california-law-meant-to-protect-activists-from-bogus-lawsuits/)